okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-ngrok/main/index.md

 4. In the **Name** field, add a unique name for the Hook (in this example, "New User Event Hook").

-5. In the **URL** field, add your external service URL, including endpoint.
-For this example, use the code endpoint, `/userCreated` from `server.js` with the `https://` URL from the [ngrok session](#run-ngrok).
+5. In the **URL** field, add your external service URL.
+For this example, add the code endpoint, `/userCreated` from `server.js` to the end of the `https://` URL from the [ngrok session](#run-ngrok).
 For example, your URL should appear similar to: `https://2d20-142-126-163-77.ngrok.io/userCreated`.

 6. Include the **Authentication field** and **Authentication secret** values.
 In this example, our `server.js` code uses Basic Authentication: